Municipal Electric Aggregation

 What is the process for Electric Aggregation?

 In order for the Village to create a municipal aggregation program, a referendum must be approved by a majority of voters.
-The Village Board approved a resolution at the July 16, 2012, Village Board meeting providing for the referendum question to appear on the November 6, 2012.
+The Village Board approved a resolution at the July 16, 2012 Village Board meeting, providing for the referendum question to appear on the November 6, 2012.
 Voters approved this referendum question.
 Now that the referendum has been approved, the Village can solicit proposals from suppliers who are licensed by the Illinois Commerce Commission as alternative retail electric suppliers in the State of Illinois.
 Proposals are reviewed, and the Village determines if and with whom it will enter into an agreement for energy supply.
 If favorable pricing does not exist, the Village will not enter into an agreement, and accounts would remain at the IPA-set rate at ComEd.
-Based on the timing of the above process, a Village aggregation program would not become effective until early 2013.

 How will this affect me?

-Once an aggregation program is created, all residents and small businesses will be automatically enrolled in the program unless they "opt-out."
-Before the aggregation program begins, all residents would receive two opportunities to opt out of the program.
-The winning supplier would send an opt-out notice to all eligible residential and small commercial accounts.
+All residents and small businesses will be automatically enrolled in the program unless they "opt-out."
+Before the aggregation program begins, all residents will receive two opportunities to opt out of the program.
+The winning supplier sends an opt-out notice to all eligible residential and small commercial accounts.
 Unless the account holder responded to the notice, the account would automatically be enrolled at the lower rate.
 This opt out notice would include details about the rate, the term, the savings versus the IPA-set rate and the term.
 Residents would later receive notice from ComEd that their account was to be moved to the new supplier.
 Residents would again have the opportunity to opt out of the program.

 Regardless of whichever option residents and businesses chose, ComEd remains the utility provider delivering electricity to homes and businesses.
 Residents would continue to receive one ComEd bill that would include the supply charges from the new lower-cost supplier, and residents would continue to be encouraged to call ComEd in case of an outage or service need.
 The only difference would be a change in the supply rate of the electricity bill.